On the Quasitrace Problem and a Characterization of W*-algebras: Abstract

 \section{Abstract}

-We conjecture that a unital \Cstar-algebra is a \Wstar-algebra if and only if each of its maximal abelian self-adjoint subalgebras is a \Wstar-algebra; this is a space-free analogue of a known result due to G.K.
+We conjecture that a unital C*-algebra is a W*-algebra if and only if each of its maximal abelian self-adjoint subalgebras is a W*-algebra; this is a space-free analogue of a known result due to G.K.
 Pedersen.
-Our main result is a proof that this characterization holds for finite \Cstar-algebras if and only if every $2$-quasitrace on a unital \Cstar-algebra is a trace.
-We also show that the condition in (the spatial version of) Pedersen's Theorem can be substantially weakened in the case of countably decomposable \AW-factors.
-We conclude with a preliminary result that allows us to relate the question of (quasi)linearity of functionals on \AW-algebras to the question of monotone completeness of \AW-algebras.
+Our main result is a proof that this conjecture holds for finite C*-algebras if and only if every $2$-quasitrace on a unital C*-algebra is a trace.
+We also show that the spatial condition in Pedersen's Theorem can be substantially weakened for AW*-factors.
+Finally, we give a new characterization of Type II$_1$ W*-factors among Type II$_1$ AW*-factors, which allows us to relate the question of (quasi)linearity of functionals on finite AW*-algebras to the question of monotone completeness of AW*-algebras. \\